SowrishKarthick/ThermalPowerPlant-Modeling/README.md

 - **Purpose:** Model a coal-fired power plant with coupled thermodynamics, reliability, and economics, then surface KPIs in a production-grade dashboard.
 - **Scope:** Fuel handling, boiler/steam generation, turbine & condenser, feedwater & treatment loops, stochastic reliability, and fully costed financials.
 - **What’s included:** Modular simulation engine, timestamped results archive, two-tab Dash dashboard (Executive Summary + Plant Components), and complete configuration in `config/simulation_config.py`.
+- **Limitation:** The simulation assumes first-order dynamics for all plant subsystems.
+A more detailed representation (e.g., second-order models for each component) is required to achieve higher accuracy.

 ## 2. Repository Structure